yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/docker/docker-quickstart/index.md

 ## Get started with Docker & Tyk API Gateway

 Getting started with Tyk and Docker is very quick, we have set up a Docker Compose configuration that will get you up and running with a few commands.
-To get started with his tutorial, make sure you have both Docker and Docker Compose installed on your machine.
+This tutorial and scripts assume you have already installed the following:

+*   Docker
+*   Docker compose
+*   Python
+    *   The json module for Python which should be install by default.
+    *   Please remember to add Python to your PATH.

 > **Warning!** Our Docker Quickstart setup involves some workarounds, and should be installed for demonstration purposes, not on a production machine.